KmNeetuSingh/Sql-Queries/Day-1/Intro.md

 1. In a relational database, relational means that data is stored in tables connected by common fields.
 For example, a company database may have a Customers table that contains customer details and an Orders table that contains order details.
 These two tables are related through a CustomerID field so you can tell which customer made which order.

 2. Keys uniquely identify records and establish relationships between tables.
-A **Primary Key** uniquely identifies each record in a table.
+A **Primary Key** uniquely dentifies each record in a table.
 A **Foreign Key** refers to the Primary Key of another table to establish a relationship.
-For instance, in an e-commerce database, the "Products" table has "ProductID" as a Primary Key; the "OrderDetails" table will have "ProductID" as a Foreign Key in order to connect orders with respective products.
+For instance, in an e-commerce database, the "Products" table has "ProductID" as a Primary Key; the "OrderDetiails" table will have "ProductID" as a Foreign Key in order to connect orders with respective products.

 3. ACID properties ensure database reliability:
   - Atomicity ensures that either a transaction completes entirely or does not happen at all.
 When money is subtracted from one account but added to another, the transaction is rolled back.